 Proper flow with accessibility

-When items, individuals, and vehicle move continuously, flow is ideal.
+When items, individuals, and vehicles move continuously, flow is ideal.
 The suppliers can attain such transparency and seamlessness by minimizing cross flows, decreasing hands-on stages and supplying each workstation with the necessary items.

 Accessibility is what helps fast-pick areas to be constructed.
 Thousands of products of varying shelf life are a chief concern for the store.
 The workers and equipment manage the factory without much disruption when each item is reached with the least effort made.